Adonis-Tibebe/AmharicE-commerceDataExtractor/src/README.md

 This directory contains the main source code for the project.

+## Structure

-- `services/` - Service modules (e.g., Telegram scrapper)
+- `services/`
+  Contains service modules, such as:
+  - `telegram_scrapper.py`: Module for establishing a connection with the Telegram server and scraping data from channels.

+- `utils/`
-- `utils/` - Utility functions
+  Utility functions for data processing, including:
+  - `utils.py`: Functions for data cleaning, normalization, tokenization, and other helper routines.

+- `models/`
+  Model-related code, including:
+  - `ner_model.py`: Functions for loading, saving, and running NER models and pipelines.

+- `core/`
+  Core training and evaluation logic, including:
+  - `train.py`: Functions for fine-tuning and evaluating NER models.

+## Notes

-Each module is documented with inline comments and docstrings.
+- Each module is documented with inline comments and docstrings.

-**List of SUbfolder content**
-- `services/` - contains telegram_scrapper.py which is the module for establishing connection with telegram server and scrapping data
-- `utils/` - contains util.py which is a basic utility module providing function like data cleaning, normalization, tokenizatin etc...
+- Designed for modularity and reuse